MattesGroeger/parsley-param-binding/README.md

 **Binding via Metadata Tag**

 The easiest way to bind a class property to a param is to use the `[ParamBinding]` metadata tag.
-Be carful, it can only be used on classes that are managed by Parsley.
+Be careful, it can only be used on classes that are managed by Parsley.
 This means the class needs to be registered in a Parsley Context.
 Therefore it doesn't matter if the class was registered with XML- or ActionScript-Config or if it was added as `DynamicObject`.

 	[ParamBinding]
 	public var name:String;